 - Your child will take part in all the transition arrangements for Year 9 students (e.g. options assembly and parents' evening)

 - Your child’s option choices can also be discussed with him/her and yourself in the Year 9 SEN review meeting

-- Students with SEN may be offered an ‘early’ interview with an independent Careers Advisor if felt appropriate by yourself, your child or the SENCO
+- Students with SEN may be offered an ‘early’ interview with the School's Careers Leader if felt appropriate by yourself, your child or the SENCO

 - Transition from School: